kjkuan/P6Repl-Helper/README.md

 CONTRIBUTING
 ============

-GitHub repo is at: https://github.com/kjkuan/P6Repl-Helpers

-This is my first Perl6 module, written mainly to learn Perl6.
-Therefore, any corrections/suggestions or help is highly apprecicated!
+This is my first Perl6 module, written mainly to learn Perl6; therefore, any corrections/suggestions or help is highly apprecicated!

 COPYRIGHT AND LICENSE
 =====================